-The family nurse practitioner (FNP) sequence prepares graduates to function in an advanced practice role for direct health care services that integrate preventive and self-care measures, as well as the diagnosis and management of commonly occurring acute and chronic health conditions.
+The FNP sequence prepares graduates to function in an advanced practice role for direct health care services that integrate preventive and self-care measures, as well as the diagnosis and management of commonly occurring acute and chronic health conditions.
 The role also includes participation in and use of research, development, and implementation of health policy, and education of individuals and groups.

 Graduates of the sequences are eligible to take the FNP certification examination through the American Nurses Credentialing Center (AANC) and the American Academy of Nurse Practitioner (AANP), and then become licensed as advance practice nurses.
 The cumulative pass rate on the certification exam since the sequence began is 99%.